North–South Line (Singapore): Future plans

 In the Land Transport Master Plan 2040 (LTMP2040), two new infill stations are projected to be built along the existing North–South Line.
 Brickland station will be built between Bukit Gombak and Choa Chu Kang stations, while Sungei Kadut station will be built between Yew Tee and Kranji stations and provide an additional interchange with the Downtown Line.
-Both stations are expected to be completed by around mid-2030s.
+Both MRT stations are expected to be opened by 2034 and 2035 respectively.

 Network and operations

 Services

-Train services on the North–South Line operates from approximately 5:30 am to around midnight daily.
+Train services on the North–South Line operate from approximately 5:30 am to around midnight daily.
 In general, during peak hours, train frequency is 2 to 3 minutes while during non-peak hours the frequency is reduced to 5 minutes throughout the entire route.
 Each day, the first train begins service at the following timings: